PowerDNS/pdns/pdns/recursordist/docs/http-api/index.rst

 .. warning::

-   Not setting a password will allow password-less access to the frontpage showing statistics, the :doc:`endpoint-jsonstat`, the :doc:`../common/api/endpoint-statistics` and the ``localhost`` specific endpoint of the :doc:`../common/api/endpoint-servers`.
+   Not setting a password will allow passwordless access to the frontpage showing statistics, the :doc:`endpoint-jsonstat`, the :doc:`../common/api/endpoint-statistics` and the ``localhost`` specific endpoint of the :doc:`../common/api/endpoint-servers`.

 Enabling the API
 ----------------